 The tax rate for self-employment income is 15.3% for Social Security and Medicare, based on the net earnings of the business.
-The maximum Social Security earnings are set each year; if your Social Security tax exceeds the maximum, no Social Security tax is imposed on the amount over the maximum.
+The maximum Social Security earnings are capped, and are set each year; if your Social Security tax exceeds the maximum, no Social Security tax is imposed on the amount over the maximum.
 Medicare tax is imposed on all net earnings, with no maximum.
 There is also an additional Medicare tax imposed on higher-income individuals after they reach a specific income level.

 Employees only have to pay half of these taxes (employers pay the other half), while business owners pay the entire tax amount.
 But, business owners may take half the tax off their personal income tax return, to reduce adjusted gross income.